FelixofRivia/pre-volumereco/README.md

 </p>

 ## Goal of pre-volumereco
-The goal of this project is to give an initial rough estimate of the expected 3D energy deposit, to be used as a starting point for the Maximum Likelihood Expectation-Maximization algorithm (instead of starting with a flat distribution).
-This is expected to make the algorithm converge faster, saving (GPU) time.
+The goal of this project is to provide a prior of the expected three-dimensional energy deposition to serve as a seed for the MLEM algorithm, rather than a uniform distribution.
+This improves convergence and reduces GPU load.

 ### Project structure
 - <code>prepare_input_data.py</code> converts output data from GRAIN Monte Carlo simulations into a ML-friendly data format (numpy arrays saved as <code>.h5</code> file).
 Modules from [sand-optical](https://baltig.infn.it/dune/sand-optical/tools) are used to read Monte Carlo data.